Log time

 For more information about allowing users to log hours directly to projects, see Configure timesheet and hour preferences.

-Or you must have all of the following:
+You must have all of the following:

-• You must have a Plan license with administrative access to Timesheets & hours.
+• A Plan license with administrative access to Timesheets & hours.
 For more information about granting administrative access to Timesheets & hours, see Grant users administrative access to certain areas.

-2. In the left panel, select Hours.
+2. In the left panel, click Hours.

 3. Click Log Time.